technofocus-pte/cpltextnsibltdeepdepth/README.md

 ### 1. Build a Declarative Agent for Microsoft 365 Copilot Using Teams Toolkit

-### 2. Build an Autonomous Agent Using Copilot Studio
+### 2. Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions

 ### 3. Creating a Custom AI Agent with Azure AI Foundry and Search Integration